kalebsofer/agents-am/README.md

 # Agents - Morning Session

-Our first task is to get a functioning extension up and running with a basic chat interface.
+Our first task is to get a functioning extension up and running with a simple chat interface.

 Your extension should:
 - Have a panel with a text input and a send button. ✅